kubernetes-sigs/karpenter/docs/port-karpenter-on-our-cloud.md

 directly in this call.

-A good idea, if your cloud provider support it, is to add a tag related to cluster context on the cloud provider created ressource in order to be able to filter them out in the `List` method (ie. `karpenter.sh/cluster-name` tag).
+A good idea, if your cloud provider support it, is to add a tag related to cluster context on the cloud provider created resource in order to be able to filter them out in the `List` method (ie. `karpenter.sh/cluster-name` tag).

 ### Delete method